andreasv14/andreasv14/README.md

 ### Hi there 👋

+I'm all about writing clean code and coming up with clever solutions.
+My focus is on building software that's both creative and practical, supporting the goals we're all aiming for.
+Excited to code and create!

 <!--
 **andreasv14/andreasv14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.